urbit/docs/docs/walkthroughs/admin.md

 Piers are designed to be portable, but it *must* be done while the Urbit is turned off.
 Urbit networking is stateful, so you can't run two copies of the same Urbit in two places.

 To move a pier, simply move the contents of the directory it lives in.
 To keep these files as small as possible we usually use the `--sparse` option in `tar`.
-With a pier `fintud-macrep/` something like this (from inside `urbit/`) should work:
+With a pier `your-urbit/` something like this (from inside `urbit/`) should work:

-    tar -Scvzf fintud-macrep.tar.gz ./fintud-macrep/
+    tar -Scvzf your-urbit.tar.gz ./your-urbit/

 ## Continuity breaches